 Q. Can I own land in Ecuador?

-A. Yes, foreigner have the same rights as Ecuadorians when it comes to owning land.
+A. Yes, foreigners have the same rights as Ecuadorians when it comes to owning land.
 See this page for common pitfalls to avoid when purchasing property in Ecuador.

 Q. Where is the best place to live in Ecuador?